-We did not have any unrecognized tax benefits at December 31, 2011 and 2012.
+We did not have any unrecognized tax benefits at December 31, 2012 and 2013.

 Our primary tax jurisdictions are the Netherlands, United States, Ireland and Sweden.
-Our tax returns in The Netherlands are open for examination from 2007 forward, in Ireland from 2008 forward, in Sweden from 2007 forward and in the United States from 2009 forward.
+Our tax returns in The Netherlands are open for examination from 2008 forward, in Ireland from 2009 forward, in Sweden from 2008 forward and in the United States from 2010 forward.
 None of our tax returns are currently subject to examination.

 Our policy is that we recognize accrued interest on the underpayment of income taxes as a component of interest expense and penalties associated with tax liabilities as a component of income tax expense.
-During 2012, we did not incur any interest on tax payments.
-There was no accrued interest or accrued penalties on tax payments at either January 1, 2012 or December 31, 2012.